Application deadline for the Academic Year 2021-22: 29 January 2021

 3. Undergraduate credits in Linguistics

-Applicants lacking the required credits in Linguistics may be granted admission with the condition that they complete the prerequisite courses in Foundational Linguistics offered by the Linguistics Department of Payap University with a GPA equivalent to 3.00 or higher.
-The Foundational Linguistics courses are taught yearly from May thru July.
+Applicants lacking the required credits in Linguistics may be granted admission with the condition that they complete the prerequisite courses in Foundational Linguistics offered by the Linguistics Department of Payap University with a grade equivalent to 3.00 or higher in each of the courses.
+The Foundational Linguistics courses are taught yearly from mid-May through early August.